 Last Updated on January 18, 2022 by Lori

 Taking a Family Road Trip is one of the most memorable things many of us remember doing as a kid!

 While most of us didn’t have a “Brady Bunch” station wagon with wood side paneling to pile into (I did have a friend whose family had one though – and it was so much fun sitting backward in the very backseat!), most of us do remember packing the car and heading out in the wee hours of the morning to drive miles and miles (or so it seemed!) on our family vacation.

-Here are some Easy Travel Tips and a list of Road Trip Essentials I’ve put together to help you make the most of your next Family Road Trip!
+Here are some Easy Road Trip Tips and a list of Road Trip Essentials I’ve put together to help you make the most of your Family Road Trips!